 Irkutsk is a nice smaller city with a nice city center.
 It isn’t big, but there is plenty to do.
 There is this green line through the city.
 If you follow that you will see all the highlights of the city.

 It’s not just this square, but the history – mostly violent – that has taken place here.
 From this square, you can see Lenin’s Mausoleum and Saint Basil’s Cathedral.

 Around the square, you’ll find shopping malls and restaurants.
 Plan your visit, since the square can be closed due to festivals or other activities.

-After Moswoc Irkoetsk is a nice, peaceful city.
+After Moswoc Irkutsk is a nice, peaceful city.
 Follow the green line to see all the highlights and visit the city center park.

 Food isn’t that expensive and all kind of food is available.
 Wander around the small streets and see the differences between poor and rich.

-Although I already mentioned Irkoetsk, the 103rd district is a bit special.
+Although I already mentioned Irkutsk, the 103rd district is a bit special.
 It’s very different from the other areas in this city.

 Here you will find shops, restaurants, and much more.
 A lot of locals hang around here, which gives you a more relaxed feeling; you are part of this piece of Russia.